Violence in Children and Adolescents

 There is little evidence that violent behavior is caused by genetic defects or chromosomal abnormalities.
 Known risk factors for violence include the following:

-Violent video games and media desensitize children to violence.
+Violent video games may desensitize children to violence.
 Although experts do not think they actually cause children to become violent, children exposed to them are more used to violence being part of life.

-Participation in youth gangs has been linked with violent behavior (see Gang Membership and Violence), often involving firearms.
+Participation in youth gangs has been linked with violent behavior, often involving firearms.
 Members are typically ages 13 to 24.
 Gangs usually adopt a name and identifying symbols, such as a particular style of clothing, the use of certain hand signs, tattoos, or graffiti.
 Some gangs require prospective members to perform random acts of violence before membership is granted.
 Increasing youth gang violence has been blamed at least in part on gang involvement in drug distribution and drug use, particularly methamphetamines and heroin.

-Bullying is intentional infliction of psychologic or physical damage on less powerful children (see Bullying).
+Bullying is intentional infliction of psychologic or physical damage on less powerful children.
 Up to one third of children may be involved in bullying as bullies, victims, or both.

 Bullying can take several forms, including